dwilsondev/sage-animated-image-generator/README.md

 # Limitations
 * img2webp encoding does not support custom framerate.
 * libwebp ffmpeg encode will always loop.
+* High quality gifs are limited to a max of 50fps.

 # Known Bugs
 There are some unexplained errors when generating high quality gifs from images/zip of images that are not already sequentially named.
 It's recommended you generate image stills before uploading.